Nicolás Cámara Vales

+In February 1913, amidst the political turmoil in Mexico, Cámara was caught up in the Ten Tragic Days, a military coup d'état which toppled the Madero administration, the country's first democratically elected government.
+As the political persecution against the Madero, Pino, and Cámara families worsened under the Huerta military dictatorship, Cámara and his family decided to exile themselves abroad, eventually settling in Europe.
+Nevertheless, Nicolas continued to finance the armed rebellion against the dictatorship which was led in the Southeast of Mexico by his brother, Alfredo, the former governor of Quintana Roo, along with Manuel Castillo Brito, the former governor of Campeche.
+In July 1914, the Huerta régime collapsed.

+He later also served as a diplomat, representing Mexico as consul-general in Berlin and Vienna during the interwar period.
+After many years abroad, he returned to Yucatán and played a key role as the chairman of the Henequen Regulatory Commission.

 Biography

 Family Origins

 Born in Mérida, Yucatán on 25 April 1875, the eldest son of Raymundo Cámara Luján, a wealthy landowner and businessman who made a fortune during the henequen boom, and María del Carmen Vales Castillo.
 His maternal uncle was Agustín Vales Castillo, a Yucatecan industrialist and banker who served as the Mayor of Mérida between 1902 and 1907.

-A descendant of the House of Cámara, his paternal family was an old patrician family which could claim descent from several of the military commanders who had participated in Spanish Conquest of Yucatán.
-He was a direct line descendant of Juan de la Cámara, the Spanish conquistador and nobleman who had been one of the founders of Mérida in 1542.
+A member of the Pino-Cámara family, an old patrician family which could claim descent from several of the military commanders who had participated in Spanish Conquest of Yucatán.
+He was a direct-line descendant of Juan de la Cámara, the Spanish conquistador and nobleman who had been one of the founders of Mérida in 1542.
 He was also a descendant of Francisco de Montejo, Álvar Núñez Cabeza de Vaca, Gaspar and Melchor Pachecho, among others.

 María Cámara Vales, his elder sister, earned the Belisario Domínguez Medal of Honor in 1969.
 Her husband, José María Pino Suárez served as Vice President of Mexico between 1911 and 1913.

 Alfredo Cámara Vales, his younger brother, served as Governor of the Federal Territory of Quintana Roo.

 Hortensia Cámara Vales, his younger sister, was a concert pianist.
 She married Pablo Castellanos León also a noted virtuoso pianist who studied at the Conservatoire de Paris under Antoine François Marmontel.
 Their son, Pablo Castellanos Cámara was also a distinguished virtuoso pianist who studied at the Paris and Berlin Conservatories under Alfred Cortot and Edwin Fischer, respectively.
 Nicolás was also the uncle of Fernando Cámara Barbachano, the distinguished anthropologist.